The Best Passive PA Speakers – Under $1000

 Best Passive PA Speakers from $500 to $1000

-Based on our analysis, these investments provide years of reliable use, flexible mounting options, loudness, and great sound.
+Based on our analysis, these are worthwhile investments that provide years of reliable use, mounting versatility, loudness, and great sound.

 JBL PRX425